 Repairs identified by a home inspector can either be mandatory or non-essential.

 |1.
 Meaning||Safety and health-related defects that aren’t negotiable.||Cosmetic issues that don’t compromise the safety of the residents who shall occupy the house.|

 |2.
 Example||Leaking roofs, outdated electrical systems, or rodent infestations||Poor aesthetics, damaged countertops, or tiny cracks in the bathroom floor|

 |3.
 Can You Skip These Repairs?||No. Several U.S. states will require the sellers to make amends before closing.
 Even lenders or mortgage brokers that finance the home buyer’s transaction will expect the house to be devoid of these issues.||Yes, partially.
 You can negotiate these minor repairs with the home buyer.
 This entails either splitting the repair costs or reducing the sale price.|

-💰 Sell Your House Without Repairs: If the mandatory repairs cost more than the profit you’ll make from selling the property, you can sell your house as-is to “We Buy Houses for Cash” Companies in Texas.
+💰 Sell Your House Without Repairs: If the mandatory repairs cost more than the profit you’ll make from selling the property, you can sell your house as-is to Texas cash home buyers.

 When Does a Home Inspection Happen?